The Old Farmer's Almanac

 I also enjoy the monthly "on this day" type tidbits and the homey short story relating

-hole in the upper left corner to facilitate handily hanging it on the wall of
+the hole in the upper left corner to facilitate handily hanging it on the wall of

 of mathematical and logical challenge puzzles, which I consider a dumbing down of

 the tome to spare the feelings of a new breed of readers.
 What has changed is the

 subject of articles addressing contemporary issues (of the day).
-"Sonic Booms,
+"Sonic Booms, Fallout,

 The early 1960's were the height of the

-was concerned with the potential for a devastating nuclear exchange.
-The only hostile
+everyone was concerned with the potential for a devastating nuclear exchange.
+The

-Republics); China didn't have one until 1964.
-Experts believe that Nazi (National Socialists)
+Socialist Republics); China didn't have one until 1964.
+Experts believe that

-and rattled dishes off of shelves.
+windows and rattled dishes off of shelves.
 I vividly remember the days preceding